Fact Check: ALTERED Photo Of Shiloh Hendrix Shows Her Holding "$250K You N------" Card

 Fact Check: ALTERED Photo Of Shiloh Hendrix Shows Her Holding "$250K You N------" Card Altered Image

 Does an authentic photo of Shiloh Hendrix show her holding a handwritten card that reads: "$250K You Niggers"?
-No, that's not true: The photo of the Minnesota woman videotaped shouting the n-word at a child is predated by a version of the same photo in which the card she holds reads: "@AngloSaxonGirl".
-That photo was described as part of a vetting process she went through to prove her identity to the person who operates the white power X account referred to as "Anglo-Saxon Girl", who sent her fund-raising appeal to the account's followers.
+No, that's not true: The photo, of the Minnesota woman who was videotaped shouting the n-word at a child, is predated by a version of the same photo in which the card she holds reads: "@AngloSaxonGirl".
+An AI detection tool found there was a 99.7% likelihood the "$250k" version of the photo included AI-generated material.

 The "$250k" photo appeared in a May 3, 2025 X post (archived here) on the @GarbageHuman24" account with no titling.